 In addition to that, we did many other things including Pen fighting[^1], "experiments" with stationery, writing short reference books, throwing our stationery out of window on the porch and then rolling them down through water pressure.
 The one who managed to do this could keep all of them.

-I stopped this hobby at age of 11 because it was getting way too expensive, thieves had left the school, our school was getting strict to the point that they confiscated my cash, wrist watch and expensive stationery.
-Though I got them back after my father wrote a letter to them.
+I stopped this hobby at age of 11 because it was getting way too expensive, thieves had left the school, our school was getting strict to the point that they confiscated my cash, expensive stationery.
+Though I got them back after my father wrote a note to them.
+And I also became favorite student of another maths teacher, which also helped, read more in my short-autobiography.
 I also had started focusing on programming and later finance.
 Though my stationery didn't go waste.
 I personally donated many to poor students in villages who passed an oral test, and still use some of the items.

 After learning programming for 1.5 years, at the age of 13.5, I created my own group for computer, cybersecurity related discussions, that gained over 100 members, and I started learning about finance, stocks, cryptocurrency.